 Why are more people embracing condo living?
-The quick answer is quality lifestyle at a reasonable cost.
-Where else can you have resort-style living everyday other than in a premier condo community?
-Stay fit in the well-equipped fitness gym and playcourt.
+The quick answer is a quality lifestyle at a reasonable cost.
+Where else can you have resort-style living every day other than in a premier condo community?
+Stay fit in the well-equipped fitness gym and multi-purpose court.
 Drown your daily stressors in the leisure or lap pool.
 Celebrate important events with family and friends at the posh function hall.

 #1: Regulate your aircon usage

 Air-conditioning units are ever-present in Metro Manila homes.
-However, keeping it on 24/7 is not only costly, but also irresponsible.
-Although newer models of aircons release minimal carbon dioxide, these can still have global warming effect through its refrigerants.
+However, keeping it on 24/7 is not only costly but also irresponsible.
+Although newer models of aircon release minimal carbon dioxide, these can still have a global warming effect through its refrigerants.